Evelyn Mawuli: WJBL

 Mawuli played for the Aisin AW Wings, a team based in Anjō, since the 2014–15 season where she made her professional debut.
 In 2017, Mawuli signed with the Nagoya-based, Toyota Antelopes for the 2017–18 season.

 National team

 Youth level

 Mawuli made her international debut at the 2009 FIBA Asia Under-16 Championship in India where Japan took home the silver medal.
 She was again named to the Under-16 team, for the 2011 FIBA Asia Under-16 Championship, where Japan won Gold.
 Mawuli was named to the team for the 2012 FIBA Under-17 World Championship in Amsterdam, Netherlands.
 Japan finished the tournament in fourth place and Mawuli was named to the All-Tournament Team.

 Senior level

-Mawuli made her debut with the senior national team, at the 2014 Asian Games.
-Where Japan placed in third, taking home the bronze.
-Mawuli was then named to the roster for the 2017 FIBA Women's Asia Cup in Bengalore, India.
+Mawuli made her debut with the senior national team, at the 2014 Asian Games where Japan placed in third, taking home the bronze.
+Mawuli was part of the gold medal winning Japanese team at the 2017 FIBA Women's Asia Cup in Bangalore, India.
+She also represented Japan in the following 2019 FIBA Women’s Asia Cup, again held in Bangalore, where Japan again came away with the gold medal.

+Mawuli represented Japan during two olympics campaigns, playing in both the Olympic qualifying tournaments in Belgium in 2020, and Hungary in 2024, as well as the games themselves, in Tokyo 2020, and Paris 2024.